valentijnnieman/react-input-tags/README.md

 # How to install
 - `npm install git://github.com/valentijnnieman/react-input-tags.git`
-- In your app, `import TagInput from 'react-input-tags'` if you're using ES6, or 'var TagInput = require('react-input-tags') if you're not
+- In your app, `import TagInput from 'react-input-tags'` if you're using ES6, or `var TagInput = require('react-input-tags')` if you're not

 # How to use